cl-library-docs/common-lisp-libraries/docs/postmodern.md

 Function: (!index &rest fields)
 ```

+Used inside a [deftable](#deftable) form.
 Define an index on the table being defined.
-The columns can be given as
-symbols or strings.
+The columns can be given as symbols or strings.

 ### !unique